stimms/Blog/blog/source/_posts/postmark-incoming-mail-parser.md

 The mail message which is returned is an extension of the standard System.Net.MailMessage.
 It adds a couple of extra fields which are postmark specific

--MessageId â€“ the ID of the message from postmark
+-MessageId "“ the ID of the message from postmark
- -Date â€“ the date of the message (see the issues section)
+ -Date "“ the date of the message (see the issues section)

 There is a sample project in git which makes use of WebAPI.
 And that's all I have to say about that.